 Hiking Sticks—Benefits, Sizing and Proper Techniques

-Gone are the days when people believed hiking sticks were only reserved for older folks.
+Gone are the days when people believed hiking sticks were only reserved for a certain generation of hikers.
 The benefits of hiking poles—for hikers and walkers of all ages—is now well known!
 Here’s what you need to know about these handy hiking tools.

 Hiking Sticks Article